 6. Okoto (The Eye):

-Named The Eye due to its oval shape; resembling an eye.
-Okoto is the deepest cirque lake in Bulgaria with its 37.5 meters deep waters.
+Named The Eye due to its oval shape, resembling an eye.
+Okoto is Bulgaria’s deepest cirque lake, with 37.5 meters-deep waters.
 The Eye stands at an altitude of 2,440 meters.

 7. Salzata (The Tear):

-With the smallest of area space, The Tear earned its name from having the clearest water of all the lakes.
+With the smallest area space, The Tear earned its name for having the lakes’ most transparent water.
 It is also the highest lake at an altitude of 2,535 meters and a depth of 4.5 meters.
-The waters of Salzata are so clear you can peer into the lake’s bottom.
+The seas of Salzata are so clear you can peer into the lake’s bottom.

 Can you swim in the Seven Rila Lakes?

-This is one of the most asked questions on the internet and the simple answer is no!
-This is due to the fact that the Seven Rila Lakes are actually a part of the Rila National Park which is a nature reserve.
+This is one of the most asked online questions; the simple answer is no!
+The Seven Rila Lakes are part of the Rila National Park, a nature reserve.
 So, you can just sit back and enjoy the breathtaking beauty of the lakes while helping preserve them.

-A hiking trip has one basic requirement after which everything else is complimentary.
-You not only have to love nature, but also be in love with hiking.
-The Seven Rila Lakes hiking trips are definitely one to test your endurance and capabilities and in return offer you some of the most breathtaking scenes you’ll enjoy during your life.
+A hiking trip has one essential requirement, after which everything else is complimentary.
+You not only have to love nature but also be in love with hiking.
+The Seven Rila Lakes hiking trips are one to test your endurance and capabilities and, in return, offer you some of the most breathtaking scenes you’ll enjoy during your life.

 Here are the best tips to enjoy your hiking trip and what to be aware of.